The $100K Without Burnout: Switch Modes, Reclaim Energy, and Sustain Revenue for $80K–$100K Operators

 The schedule only works if you protect it.

-Most founders design perfect mode schedules, then violate them by Wednesday.
-Emergency client call during Build Mode.
-“Quick” team question that derails 40 minutes.
-Email check that turns into an email spiral.
+Most founders design strong mode schedules, then violate them by Wednesday—an emergency client call during Build Mode, a “quick” team question that derails 40 minutes, or an email check that turns into an email spiral.

-An agency owner at $71K/month built the schedule.
-Violated it immediately.
+An agency owner at $71K/month built the schedule and violated it immediately.

 Build Mode Protection: